What is the WCF?

 How the WCF is Administered

 The WCF is managed by its Member associations through the WCF Council which consists of representative from each WCF Member.
 Nowadays, the work of the Council is carried out largely by e-mail debates initiated by the Management Committee ("MC") and managed by the Secretary-General.
-The 10 Full Members have between two and eight votes depending on the size of their own membership.
-The 11 Associate Members have one vote each.
-The nine Observer Members do not have a vote but are included in the distribution of papers and are encouraged to express any views they may have on the subject.
+The Full Members have between two and eight votes depending on the size of their own membership.
+The Associate Members have one vote each.
+The Recognised Croquet Organisations do not have a vote but are included in the distribution of papers and are encouraged to express any views they may have on the subject.

 The MC operates by e-mail and regular conference calls.
-These are held every fortnight unless there is insufficient business to justify the call.
+These are held approximately every month.
 The calls are a useful way of discussing issues at an early stage and assist the S-G to frame any recommendations to the MC.
 The benefit of the MC structure is that it enables decisions to be taken quickly on behalf of the WCF when this is necessary.
-The use of e-mail permits the S-G to consult the MC and receive advice and direction within a week.
+The use of e-mail permits the S-G to consult the MC and receive advice and direction via written debates.